drummondlab/drummondlab.github.io/README.md

 	git push -u origin <your name>-staging

 After pushing your personal staging branch to github, create a pull request for merging your changes into the **staging** branch and request a review.
-The reviewer (cbirger for now) will be responsible for merging your updates to staging, and then merging any accumulated updates to the **master** branch, and thus publishing the content to the public website.
+The reviewer (cbirger for now) will be responsible for merging your updates to staging, and eventually merging all updates accumulated within the staging branch to the **master** branch, which publishes the updated content to the public website.
+I discuss this process of creating a pull request in greater detail in [Updating the public site](#updating-the-public-site).

 ### Previewing your local edits